Nut ($NUT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nut Historical Price

-According to the latest data gathered on Nut live price page, the current price of Nut is 1.96USD.
-The circulating supply of Nut($NUT) is 300.00M $NUT , giving it a market capitalization of $587.03M.
+According to the latest data gathered on Nut live price page, the current price of Nut is 1.94USD.
+The circulating supply of Nut($NUT) is 300.00M $NUT , giving it a market capitalization of $582.55M.

 - 7 Days0.00%$ --$ 1.9866$ 1.8184